 - Mix the 8 gms of mature starter with 14 gms flour and 14 gms water in a glass jar or bowl.

 - Cover and set it aside till it becomes active and bubbles form well.
-Sourdough starters usually rise in volume but that is not mandatory.
+Sourdough starters usually rise to double in volume but that is not mandatory.
 If it is bubbly and alive it can be used to bake bread.

 - Usually the starter will take about 3 hours to become active and double in volume if the weather is hot.
 Else it can take upto 6 hours for the same.